lisegmbh/fluxflow/docs/steps.md

 ##### Fork behavior

-By default, the current workflow is continued normally (`Forkbehaviour.Fork`).
+By default, the current workflow is continued normally (`ForkBehavior.Fork`).
 The other options are to remove the current workflow (`ForkBehavior.Remove`) or to replace it with the new one (`ForkBehavior.Replace`).
 This can either be specified explicitly or changed, using on of the following methods.

     fun submit(): Continuation<*> {